SoroushOskouei/Evolutionary-Spanning-Clustering-ESC-/README.md

 - **Effective for Complex Datasets:** Proven performance on synthetic datasets, including circles, blobs, and moons.
 - **Extremely fast when using the grid-based approach.**

+### Note: selecting a reasonable threshold and grid size is important for a good performance, nevertheless, if this information is not available, it can be found during the training/validation phase.

 ### ESC Pseudocode